Derived isogenies and isogenies for abelian surfaces: Introduction

 \subsection{Organization of the paper.}

-We will start with two preliminary sections, in which we include some well-known constructions and facts: In Section \ref{abelian-surface}, we perform the computations of the Brauer group of abelian surfaces via the Kummer construction.
+We will start with two preliminary sections, in which we include some well-known constructions and facts: In Section \ref{abelian-surface}, we perform computations for the Brauer group of abelian surfaces using the Kummer construction.
 This allows us to prove the lifting lemma for twisted abelian surfaces of finite height.

 In Section \ref{Deriso}, we collect the knowledge on derived isogenies between abelian surfaces and their cohomological realizations, which include the motivic realization, the $\bB$-field theory, the twisted Mukai lattices, a filtered Torelli theorem and its relation to the moduli space of twisted sheaves.
+At the end of this section , we follow Bragg and Lieblich's twistor line argument in \cite{BraggLieblich19} to conclude the supersingular case of Theorem \ref{derivediso}.

 In Section \ref{section:shiodatrick}, we revise Shioda's work and extend it to rational Hodge isogenies.
 This is the key ingredient for proving Theorem \ref{TDGC}.
 Furthermore, after introducing the admissible $\ell$-adic and $p$-adic bases, we prove the $\ell$-adic and $p$-adic Shioda's trick for admissible isometries on abelian surfaces.
-As an application, we prove the algebracity of these isometries on abelian surfaces over finitely generated fields.
+In an application, we prove the algebraicity of these isometries on abelian surfaces over finitely generated fields.